 I’ll never forget my first Coachella, because it’s when I noticed that there are some campsites filled with “music festival pros”, and which are the “camping rookies”.
 It doesn’t need to be all that difficult, but you do need to do some shopping from this festival packing list, and pick up any of these essential items you don’t have yet!

-The best way to do it is make sure you bring a decent group of friends, and all come together to pimp out your campsite into a comfortable and relaxing space.
+The best way to do it is make sure you bring a decent group of friends with good vibes, and all come together to pimp out your campsite into a comfortable and relaxing space.
 You need to be prepared for a camping adventure, as well as a place to relax after a long day of dancing.

-While it may be hard to bring all of these things when you are traveling, you definitely want to try your best to have as much as possible to ensure a comfortable camping experience.
+While it may be hard to bring all of these things when if are traveling from across the country or abroad, you definitely want to try your best to have as much as possible to ensure a comfortable camping experience.

-Alright, let’s start off with the basics!
+Alright, let’s start off with the basics – your camping festival tent!
 This is obviously a must have, and something I think most people should have already!
 I actually just bought myself one of these 4-Person Dome Tents for this upcoming festival season.
 I like to have a lot of room in my own tent, and this size is perfect for me and one other person.
 It should be at the top of your festival checklist!

 Festival Camping Tip: Bring a basic bedsheet, pillow, and blanket along with your sleeping bag.